 It’s very unusual for a city or country without a gay scene to have a Pride festival, and Guadeloupe, unfortunately, doesn’t buck that particular trend.
-However, like many of our other favourite gay-friendly Caribbean islands, Guadeloupe doesn’t disappoint when it comes to its annual carnival.
-Taking place over two whole months between January and March, the Guadeloupe Carnival promises “colour, music, happiness and laughter” – all sounds pretty gay to me!
+However, like many of our other favorite gay-friendly Caribbean islands, Guadeloupe doesn’t disappoint when it comes to its annual carnival.
+Taking place over two whole months between January and March, the Guadeloupe Carnival promises “color, music, happiness, and laughter” – all sounds pretty gay to me!

-There’s also the Blue Lagoon Tour, a guided boat tour that includes visits to the teeny-tiny but gorgeous island of Ilet Caret, the Grand Cul-de-Sac Marin Natural Reserve and the Moustique River, with opportunities to go snorkelling and check out the mesmerizingly beautiful coral reef.
+There’s also the Blue Lagoon Tour, a guided boat tour that includes visits to the teeny-tiny gorgeous island of Ilet Caret, the Grand Cul-de-Sac Marin Natural Reserve, and the Moustique River, with opportunities to go snorkeling and check out the mesmerizingly beautiful coral reef.

 Best gay hotel in Guadeloupe

-Of all the options available to LGBTQ travellers, our favourite is the male-only guesthouse, Les Jardins de Zephyr in Basse-Terre.
+Of all the options available to LGBTQ travelers, our favorite is the male-only guesthouse, Les Jardins de Zephyr in Basse-Terre.
 You're welcomed at the Zephyr with a fabulous evening buffet on the night of your arrival, where the adorable owners, Sylvain and Christophe, will fill you in on all the best places to visit on your trip.